aimxhaisse/geo-backtracer/README.md

 A service to store GPS-like locations of O(million) users in real-time, and provide a way to backtrace over a period of 15 days, users that were close for more than 15 minutes.
-This is just one brick that can be coupled with backends aggregating points from mobile phones; it is meant to be scalable and solve this single problem.
+This is one brick that can be coupled with backends aggregating points from mobile phones; it is meant to be scalable and solve this single problem.

-## Status

-The geo-backtracer can handle O(50 million) active users with ~10 machines.
-It scales linearly with the number of machines (i.e: doubling the number of machines doubles the load it can handle).

 ## Features